Tad Williams discusses New! Osten Ard! Novels! (Part 1)

 9) An unusual throne lies at the center of the human dispute for the kingdom, but it is only a distraction for the real conflict.
 In MS&T, this throne is named the Dragonbone Chair, crafted by King John after he slaughtered the fire-drake Shurakai.
 In ASOIAF, it is the Iron Throne.
 In both cases, the mortal kingdoms are so busy fighting one another that they fail to take notice of eldritch powers rising in the north.

 10) A major noble character, a close relative of the king, loses his hand in battle.
 In MS&T, the handless character is Prince Josua Lackhand.
 In ASOIAF, the character is Ser Jaime Lannister.
-In both instances, the nobles lose their respective right hands.
+In both instances, the nobles lose their respective right hands, causing them to have to relearn swordsmanship with their left hands.

 11) A wolf plays a major role in the series.
 In MS&T, it is the gray wolf Qantaqa, Binabik’s wolf companion, who is loyal to her friend, but a menace to all his enemies.
 In ASOIAF, the direwolves the Stark children discover in the first volume are named Ghost, Grey Wind, Lady, Nymeria, Shaggydog, and Summer.
 These canines are just as loyal to their masters as Qantaqa is to Binabik.